You are here

 A part of holistic Ayurvedic massage is the application of medicated oil to the navel (nabhi-prakshepa), as this central area of the human body is one of the three most important centres of life energy (prana), along with the heart and brain, which are interconnected by a network of seventy-two thousand subtle pathways of consciousness (nadis).
 The navel is also functionally connected to the stomach and intestinal activities.
 Therefore, a gentle oil massage of the very center of the abdomen using the four fingers, helps to stimulate the power of the digestive fire (agni) and the flow of life energy (prana).
 This technique is used as part of health therapy for celiac disease and Crohn's disease, and also in cases of severe drop in blood pressure or sudden loss of consciousness.

-For navel massage you can again use VATA, PITTA or KAPHA oil according to your predominant doshic constitution.
+For navel massage you can again use VATA oil, PITTA oil or KAPHA oil according to your predominant doshic constitution.

 Related Products